ingo/ingo.github.io/_recipes/chicken_kataifi_schnitzel_with_schug_tehina.md

 ---
-title: Chicken Kataifi Schnitzel with Schug Tehina
-original_title: Chicken Kataifi Schnitzel with Schug Tehina
+author: Michael Solomonov
 category: Entrees
 description: Crispy chicken schnitzel with a crunchy kataifi crust and a spicy schug tehina sauce.
 A recipe adapted from the menu of K'Far, a Brooklyn restaurant.
-image: placeholder.jpg
+image: chicken_kataifi_schnitzel_with_schug_tehina.jpg
+original_title: Chicken Kataifi Schnitzel with Schug Tehina
 size: 2 servings
+source: https://www.today.com/food/recipes
+spicy: "\u2713"
 time: 40 minutes
-author: Michael Solomonov
-source: https://www.today.com/food/recipes
-spicy: ✓
+title: Chicken Kataifi Schnitzel with Schug Tehina
 ---
 This recipe was adapted from the menu of K'Far, a Brooklyn restaurant.
 The crispy chicken schnitzel is coated with a crunchy kataifi crust and served with a spicy schug tehina sauce.
 You can typically find kataifi in the Middle Eastern section of a supermarket or order it online.

 ### Ingredients